mschwartz/assembly-tutorial/README.md

 			inc rcx             ; increment length counter
 			test al, al
 			jne loop
-; rcx has the length of the string
+			; rcx has the length of the string ret
             ...

 			section .rodata
+			global message
 message:    db 'hello, world!', 13, 10, 0 ; you can access message in an instruction:
 ```